zevenet/zproxy/tests/functional/README.md

 # Description

 This test tool deploy a lab with N clients and M backends in order to apply different proxy configuration files and analyze its HTTP responses.

 # Files

+This is a description of the files that can be found in this test directory

-variables: They are the variables to configure the lab and tests
+- variables: They are the variables to configure the lab and tests

-lib: They are the functions used by the test.sh script exec.sh: It is a macro to execute only one function from the lib file test.sh: main script, it is the test launcher tests/
+- lib: They are the functions used by the test.sh script

+- exec.sh: It is a macro to execute only one function from the lib file

+- test.sh: It is the main script, it is the test launcher

+- tests/

-	<test_name>/
+	- <test_name>/

-		zproxy.cfg : If this file exists, the proxy service is STARTED with this config file reload_zproxy.cfg : first is loaded the zproxy.cfg and after this file is reloaded to overwrite de cfg ctl.in  : they are the parameter for the request to the ctl service, the body is in other file **TBI** ctl.json: it is the body of the request to the ctl service **TBI** ctl.out  : it is the response of the request to the ctl service **TBI** test.in: It is a configuration file that defines the command executed for this test.
-See the *tests define* section. test_N.out : it is the output of executing the exec.sh script test_N.out.tmp : it is the tmp file used to comparate with *test_N.out* test_N.out.new : it is the benchmark result if this was better report.tmp: It is the report generated after executing the tests
+		- zproxy.cfg : If this file exists, the proxy service is STARTED with this config file

+		- reload_zproxy.cfg : first is loaded the zproxy.cfg and after this file is reloaded to overwrite de configuration

+		- ctl.in  : they are the parameter for the request to the ctl service, the body is in another file **TBI**

+		- ctl.json: it is the body of the request to the ctl service **TBI**

+		- ctl.out  : it is the response of the request to the ctl service **TBI**

+		- test.in: It is a configuration file that defines the command executed for this test.
+See the *tests define* section.

+		- test_N.out : it is the output of executing the exec.sh script

+		- test_N.out.tmp : it is the temporal file used to comparate with *test_N.out*

+		- test_N.out.new : it is the benchmark result if this was better

+- report.tmp: It is the report generated after executing the tests

-tpl: They are files used to configure the test envirovement
+- tpl: They are files used to configure the test environment

-# Test define
+# How to add a new test

+At the beginning of each test, the zproxy will be restarted or reloaded if the test directory contains the files **zproxy.cfg** or **reload_zproxy**, else the test will continue with the last started zproxy.
-The files **test.in** define the commands that will be executed in order to try the proxy daemon after restarting or reloading its configuration.

-This file are sequential blocks splitted by the line '###' and they contain the following parameters regarding the command to execute:
+The files **test.in** define the commands that will be executed in order to try the zproxy daemon.
+This file has sequential blocks separated by the line '###' and they contain the following parameters regarding the command to execute:

 ## test.in